fmidev/aviation-message-archiver/src/doc/README.md

 [Message populators](src/main/java/fi/fmi/avi/archiver/message/populator/MessagePopulator.java) are small classes that are responsible for populating the archive data object with message data parsed from the input file.
 Each message populator focuses on a single responsibility, and together all configured populators construct the complete message entity to be archived.
-Message populators also decide whether message is considered
+Message populators also decide whether a message is considered

 * **eligible for archival**, thus will be stored in the message database table after all populators are executed,
 * **rejected**, thus will be stored in the rejected message database table after all populators are executed,